-The 2025 National Animal Rights Act
+The New Animal Rights Assembly

 The food we eat here in America affects our physical and mental health.
 Therefore, it is 100% the right of our consumers to know the food we eat is not from sick animals.
 Many chickens get sick from defecating on each other inside battery cages that are stacked to the ceiling.
 Others have severe lameness from being bred to being 4 times their normal size.
 Turkeys are so large that their survival relies on artificial insemination and pigs contract diseases from laying in excrement inside of gestation crates.
 Almost 850,000,000 animals die each year before ever reaching the slaughterhouses.
 These unsanitary and crammed factory farm conditions enable the spread of viruses and animal-to-human pandemics catastrophically (2).